1inch/limit-order-protocol-utils/docs/cancel-limit-order-rfq.md

 // You can create and use a custom provider connector (for example: ethers) const connector = new Web3ProviderConnector(web3);

-const limitOrderProtocolFacade = new limitOrderProtocolFacade(
+const limitOrderProtocolFacade = new LimitOrderProtocolFacade(
     contractAddress,
     connector
 );